sjn/introducing-se/docs.md

 #### When to abort early

-*Safety Net*, in this context, is a belief that pre&shy;vents an individual from doing harm to them&shy;selves or others.
+*Safety Net*, is a belief that pre&shy;vents an individual from doing harm to them&shy;selves or others.

 \
 *«My Belief helped me be&shy;come sober, and without it I would probably drink myself to death.»*

 \
-Please do no harm; Talk about something safer instead!
+Do no harm; Talk about something safer instead!

 \
 SE is **not always** the right tool to use, and it is **not** therapy.